 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The School does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
 The School discloses its exposure to interest rate risk by disclosing the maturity dates of its various investments.

-The School had no investment interest rate risk as defined above.
+The School had no investment interest rate risk as of June 30, 2016, as defined above.